joshcrain/joshcrain.io/notes/2024/prevent-widows-in-post-titles/prevent-widows-in-post-titles.md

 tags:
   - notes
   - css
-description: How to fix widows for long post titles using CSS only because it’s 2024.
+description: How to fix widows for long post titles using CSS only—because it’s 2024.
 date: 2024-04-24
 ---
 In typographic terms, a widow is a very short line of text—usually one word, that concludes a paragraph or column.
 When a widow appears in a post title it feels especially awkward and unbalanced.
 This has been a source of annoyance for me because there was [no way to address widows without javascript](https://css-tricks.com/preventing-widows-in-post-titles/).
 It wasn’t until I reworked the typography on this site I learned something could be done about it.